Quick facts

 Seating Capacity | 25,000 |

-Dubai International Cricket Stadium is one of the main United Arab Emirates venues and has been used to host a wide range of international matches as well as newer domestic short-form games in tournaments such as the International League T20 since it opened back in 2009.
+Dubai International Cricket Stadium is one of the main United Arab Emirates venues and has been used to host a wide range of international matches as well as newer domestic games in tournaments such as the International League T20 since it opened back in 2009.

-Our guide to the stadium includes a detailed Dubai International Cricket Stadium pitch report, so read on to get the details.
+Our guide to the stadium includes a detailed Dubai International Cricket Stadium pitch report, so read on to get all the details.

 Indian Premier League matches also took place at the stadium - which is sometimes known as Dubai Sports City - for a couple of years during the COVID-19 global pandemic.

-Additionally, Pakistan have played many of their 'home' games in Dubai in the past few years as a result of security concerns, while the special system of floodlights named "Ring of Fire" helps it to stand out when compared to a lot of the other top cricket stadiums in the world.
+Additionally, Pakistan have played many of their 'home' games in Dubai in the past few years as a result of security concerns, while the special system of floodlights named the "Ring of Fire" helps it to stand out when compared to a lot of the other top cricket stadiums in the world.

 The 2024 ICC Women's T20 World Cup was held here, and it is a 2025 ICC Champions Trophy venue too.

-Lord's Pitch Report
+Dubai International Stadium Pitch Report

 Dubai is known as a fast-scoring ground, as demonstrated by when the stadium was used for IPL matches a few years ago.
 There was a higher average T20 score in Dubai than in most IPL venues in India, which helped to secure the ground's reputation as a great place for cricket.

-In 2024, the average first innings score in T20s at the grounds was 166.2, which was similar to the previous year.
 With 59.7% of chasing teams winning T20s on this ground, captains will be hoping to put the opposition in after winning the toss.

 Fast bowlers have some of the lowest bowling averages in T20 matches played at the Dubai stadium.